faudio/faudio/doc/Build and install.md

     $ cmake -MY_OPTION_NAME=my_option_value ..

-To switch between debug and release builds, do:
+To switch between debug and release builds, do one of the following:

     $ cmake -DCMAKE_BUILD_TYPE=Debug ..

-or

     $ cmake -DCMAKE_BUILD_TYPE=Release ..

 To run the build, do: